Naveen-Chaurasia/Deployment-of-Twitter-Bot-using-python-Twitter-API-AWS-Lambda-/README.md

-# Twitter Bot Using Python and AWS Lambda
+# Twitter Bot Using Python and AWS Lambda.